aQqaqQa/CFD-codes/README.md

 ## HW7
 Use control volume method based on zeroth order reconstruction and `Roe` approximator for Riemann problem to solve SOD shock tube problem, and compare the result with and without entropy fix for expansion shock tube problem.

+## HW8
+Use 3rd Order TVD Runge-Kutta method to calculate SOD shock tube problem, and compare the result of 1st order finite volume method.